 Browse Verified Stem Cell ClinicsIs America a good destination for Stem Cell treatments, quality & cost wise?

 For Orthopedic conditions, yes America is an option, especially if you’re living here.
 If you want umbilical cord derived treatments, you can look at Florida & Utah with costs for orthopedic conditions ranging between $4,000 – $10,000.
+But remember, these aren’t the same expanded treatments you’re getting in other countries.

 - Check the medical team.
 Is an actual doctor with a background in orthopedics treating you?
 Have any of the medical team been involved in fraud or had charges against them?
 These are just a couple of things to take note of.